Minnesota Valley National Wildlife Refuge: Long Meadow Lake Unit

-This 2,400 acre unit, on the left bank of the Minnesota River in Bloomington, is the most visited in the refuge.
-Lakes and ponds surrounded by wetlands are bordered by floodplain forest.
+This 2,339 acre unit, on the north bank of the Minnesota River near Bloomington, features large marshes and floodplain forest.

 Eleven miles (18 km) of trails lead into the valley from the visitor center and three other access points.
-Pedestrians and bicyclists will be able to cross the Cedar Avenue Bridge into Fort Snelling State Park as soon as the spring of 2017.
+Pedestrians and bicyclists are able to cross the Cedar Avenue Bridge into Fort Snelling State Park.
 An interpretive trail circles the man-made Bass Ponds, where the Izaak Walton League raised several fish species to stock lakes statewide in Minnesota from 1926 to the 1950s.

-The bridge contractor finished refurbishing the dilapidated, long-closed old Cedar Avenue Bridge in late October 2016.
+The Old Cedar Avenue Bridge was reopened after undergoing an extensive restoration in late October 2016.
 The bridge has a new concrete deck with two striped bike lanes down the middle and pedestrian paths on either side of the bridge.
-The old concrete piers were raised, poor steel was replaced, and the entire bridge was sand blasted and painted in an original gray color over its five refurbished trusses.
-One can now cross Long Meadow Lake from the as yet not repaved Old Cedar Avenue Parking lot and take the former car road to the beginning of the 3.5 mi long, one-way Long Meadow Lake Trail.
-This takes one back to the Bloomington Visitor Center at 3815 American Boulevard East in Bloomington.
+The old concrete piers were raised, poor steel was replaced, and the entire bridge was sandblasted and painted in an original gray color over its five refurbished trusses.

-Once one reaches the old road's terminus at the Minnesota River, one also can take a single-track trail west (right) towards the Lyndale Avenue trailhead.
-This is about 4 mi in length and follows the bank of the river.
-One can also take the pedestrian/bike bridge over the Minnesota River to the Jens Caspersen State Landing parking lot.
-From there begins a state trail in Fort Snelling State Park that leads down the Minnesota River to the Interstate 494 freeway bridge and then on to the Village of Mendota.